krauseannelize/notes-markdown/README.md

 ## Emphasis

 Text can be emphasized by encapsulating words or phrases in a combination of symbols.
-Note that some styles cannot be combined with spaces.

 | Style | Input | Output |
 | :-- | :-- | :-- |